Deer Creek Dam and Reservoir

 The Deer Creek Dam and Reservoir hydroelectric facilities are on the Provo River in western Wasatch County, Utah, United States, about 16 mi northeast of Provo.
 The dam is a zoned earthfill structure 235 ft high with a crest length of 1304 ft.
 The dam contains 2,810,000 cubic yards (2,150,000 m³) of material and forms a reservoir of 152,570 acre.foot capacity.
 Construction began in May 1938 and was completed in 1941.
 The reservoir supplies water for agricultural, municipal, and industrial use.
 Recreational activities on and around the reservoir include boating, fishing, camping, swimming and water skiing.

 The Deer Creek Dam is the key structure of the Provo River Project managed by the U.S. Department of the Interior Bureau of Reclamation.

 Deer Creek Reservoir is the main feature of Deer Creek State Park.

 Deer Creek is home to several fish species, including Largemouth and Smallmouth Bass, Rainbow Trout, Brown Trout, Yellow Perch, Walleye and Common Carp.
+Some anglers have also reported catching kokanee salmon at the reservoir as well, likely from the healthy population at Jordanelle Reservoir that made their way down stream.
+State biologists don't see Deer Creek as sustaining, or having the capacity to sustain a healthy kokanee salmon population.